bchu/bchu.github.io/README.markdown

 8. Revamp Google search appearance, FB appearance
 9. Responsive fixes: in tablet mode (~800px), fix overlap between sidebar and content
 12. have rss and search move to footer for media query
-14. align footer with body
-15. fix issue with spacing between profile picture and header

 ## Prerequisites